VeritasSoftware/AspNetCore.Security.Jwt/READMEFacebook.md

 Note:- You can inject ILogger\<FacebookAuthenticator\>, if you want logging inside the FacebookAuthenticator.

-This handles the authentication of your Facebook **User Access Token** by Facebook.
+This handles the authentication of your Facebook **User Access Token**  (see Appendix A) by Facebook.

 ## 2. In your Startup.cs